 “Moonlight” is a coming-of-age story that seeks to break a stereotypical.
 Most of the films that use the concept of black always influenced by the same format.
 They sell drugs, listen to hip-hop, and talk like a gangster.
 This movie tries to override it.
 There are several scenes that describe their lives like that.
 However, the culture then bound into the main character’s life.
 He is different from the others.
 He overlooked by society.
 Nobody thinks he’s cool.
 It has nothing.

 This film is pure drama.
 However, the emotional impressions in its story are not cliché.
 The storytelling in order is as specific as possible.
 Everything told in various details.
 Starting from Chiron’s life from his childhood, adolescence, to his adulthood.
 I know, “Boyhood” is the same theme.
 I don’t know what to say, there is no difference.
-However, there is something missing with the film.
+However, there is something missing in the film.
 While “Moonlight” has a story that is so extraordinary.
 It’s a stunning art and unsettling story about someone growing up in a harsh environment.
 Nobody tried to understand him.

 Barry Jenkins’ direction such a piece of raw art with stunning James Laxton’s cinematography.
 This is like a top-level combination which is equivalent to other legend directors.
-Just put Andrei Tarkovsky with a poetic symbolism and Ingmar Bergman with an emotional and intense impression.
+Just put Andrei Tarkovsky with poetic symbolism and Ingmar Bergman with an emotional and intense impression.
 Finally, you got “Moonlight” with a pretty amazing combination.
 The acting, especially the three actors who cast as Chiron, is the best.
 They are all amazingly excellent.
 The characterization that is so human and has character.
-Mahershala Ali and Naomi Harris are also one of the greatest piece performances.
+Mahershala Ali and Naomie Harris are also one of the greatest piece performances.
 I don’t know what the lack of this film is.
 It’s just powerful from every character, depicting Miami’s background, choosing colors that are so symbolic, and so stunning.

 “Moonlight” is a piece of unsettling yet depressing coming-of-age complex drama.
 Its complexity then affects the character.
 It rather makes this film quite heavy.
 On the other hand, it has memorable dialogues.
 The impression, of course, is so terrifying.
 There is a feeling of fear and pity.
 So your feelings crushed.
 However, It’s about society.
 This is a breaking-the-rules movie.
 It’s about masculinity, blacks stereotypical, sexuality, and self-awareness.
-“Moonlight” becomes a piece of cinema with strong impact and inspiration.
+“Moonlight” becomes a piece of cinema with a strong impact and inspiration.
 All the performances from the actors are surreal.
 They all unpredictably.
 It’s just a masterfully-crafted.
 This is a masterpiece of cinema.

 4.5 out of 5 stars.